robertbasic/robertbasic.com-hugo/content/blog/prooph-command-bus.md

 The `PayloadConstructable` interface and the `PayloadTrait` trait give us an implementation of a constructor that expects exactly one argument, an array, that holds the payload for our command.

-To create this command now, we'd have to do the following:
+To create this command, we do the following:

 ``` php
 <?php